Avicity7/pyhelp/operators/addition/README.md

 ### Syntax

-Adding items together is as simple as using `+`, just like you would in regular mathematics.
+Adding items together is as simple as using `+`, just like you would in everyday mathematics.
 The following are some examples:

 ```python
 5 + 2                   # 7